sarkershantonu/Automation-Getting-Started/AllureTestNG/README.md

 # Allure Junit
 This repository contains

-1. How can we start Allure Junit
+1. How can we start Allure Test NG
 2. Examples with all annotation supported

 # Project Requirements